 Go to my other blog, “What should our wedding timeline look like?“, to read about how long specific sets of photos generally take on the wedding day.

 You fell in love with your venue and wanted to feature the inside during your ceremony (or it’s the winter and way too cold for an outdoor ceremony).
 While the lighting indoors is a little more manageable, it should still be taken into consideration when deciding the timeline.
 Is there ambient lighting in the venue or are there multiple lighting sources (sconces, chandeliers, pendants, uplighting etc.) These are all going to affect the lighting indoors for photos, however, it is easier to control with the use of flash.
 (Heyooo lighting queen).
 Are there a lot of windows in your indoor ceremony space?
 I generally recommend the ceremony starting about two hours before the sun sets, so that it is not too bright, or to dark in the venue.

-Quick, head to google and type in your wedding date, location and sunset.
+Quick, head to google and type in your elopement date, location and sunset.
 This will give you the exact minute the sun sets.
 This is so helpful to know when you’re planning out your timeline, so there is zero guess work involved.
 No surprises when someone tells you the sun sets before your ceremony even starts.
 Getting married in November?
-That pesky daylight savings time will have the sunset at 5:30, which means your ceremony should start around 3:30.
+That pesky daylight savings time will have the sunset at 4:30 in Washington, which means your ceremony should start around 2:30 or 3:00.
 Getting married in July?
 Sunset is more like 8:30 – meaning your ceremony should be at 6:30, and you would be met with direct, harsh light at 3:30.
 It all depends on the time of year you’re getting married.